meta2020/metaeventsa-r/README.md

 - [Example in the supplementary file](plot-supp.R)

-R codes of the models with/without publication bias are in folder "Rfunc"; the estimated results are saved in R data in folder "Rdata".
+R codes of the models with/without publication bias are in folder [Rfunc](Rfunc/); the estimated results are saved in R data in folder [Rdata](Rdata/).